The University of Edinburgh - Edinburgh Futures Institute

 STUDY FORMAT

-If you want to investigate how narratives influence our lived realities and how they can create alternative ways of envisioning the future, then the Edinburgh Futures Institute Masters programme in Narrative Futures is for you.
-Whichever career you are based in or aspire to (creative, technical, governmental, academic), you will be able to apply the insights gained during your studies.
+If you want to investigate how narratives shape our lived realities and how they can offer alternative ways of imagining the future, then this programme is for you.
+Whether your background or ambitions are creative, technical, governmental or academic, you will be able to apply the insights gained during your studies.

-The programme will offer all the benefits of interdisciplinarity while maintaining a strong emphasis on integration by bringing together three broad areas of inquiry: art, data and society.
+The programme offers all the benefits of interdisciplinarity while maintaining a strong emphasis on integration by bringing together three broad areas of inquiry: art, data and society.

 You will learn how narratives are being transformed: